Skip to content

 Why It Works

-• 100% heating capacity at 5 degrees F - Holds strong through most Colorado winter nights
+• 100% heating capacity at 5 degrees F - holds strong through most Colorado winter nights

-• Continues operating to -13 degrees F - Covers our coldest temperatures
+• Continues operating to -13 degrees F - covers our coldest temperatures

-• R-454B refrigerant - Already compliant with 2026 regulations, future-proofed
+• R-454B refrigerant - already compliant with 2026 regulations, future-proofed

 Configuration Flexibility